FIN-036: Signatory Authority for Executing University ContractsDate: 05/24/2012 Status: Final

 - Office of Sponsored Programs for grants and contracts related to research funds;

-- Office of the Chief Facilities Officer for the procurement of construction, professional services, and construction-related non-professional services (subject to required BOV approvals); and
+- Facilities Management for the procurement of construction, professional services, and construction-related non-professional services (subject to required BOV approvals);

-- Office of the Assistant Vice President for Finance and University Comptroller (AVP for Finance & University Comptroller) for contracts outside the scope of Procurement Services or the Office of Sponsored Programs.
-Examples include leases, educational services contracts, student practicum contracts, and Academic Program Agreements.
+- Office of the Vice President for Finance for contracts outside the scope of Procurement Services or the Office of Sponsored Programs.
+Examples include leases, educational services contracts, student practicum contracts, and art loan agreements; and

 - For the Medical Center, the EVP & COO delegates signatory authority to specific individuals who are authorized to sign documents based on their roles and responsibilities.